 Don’t forget about the garage

 Smart security measures should be taken into consideration whether you have a detached or attached garage.
-"The two most important tips for securing the attached garage door is the two point vulnerability: the windows and doors of the garage.
-They need to be secured just like your exterior doors and windows, and alarms can be installed on the garage door and windows," says Kardian.
+“The two most important tips for securing the attached garage door is the two-point vulnerability: the windows and doors of the garage.
+They need to be secured just like your exterior doors and windows, and alarms can be installed on the garage door and windows,” says Kardian.
 An electronic garage door opener allows you to stay safe in your car while you drive into the garage.
 Be sure to immediately close the door before exiting the vehicle.
-"Never leave your garage door open when you leave home, it's a sure sign no one is home and always lock the garage entry door," says Kardian.
-By the way, don't ever leave these 9 items in your car!
+“Never leave your garage door open when you leave home, it’s a sure sign no one is home and always lock the garage entry door,” says Kardian.
+You should also never leave these 9 items in your car.

 Get the right safe for your valuables